First Nations Scholarships

 How to Apply

-Applications for 2026 First Nations scholarships are now open.
-Applications will close on 21 July 2025.
+Applications for 2027 First Nations scholarships are now open

 Step 1 – Application

-Fill the form below with your email address to receive a link to the application form.
+Click on the link in the box below to access the application form.
 Applications should be completed when the applicant is in Year 8.
 When applying you will be asked to provide copies of the applicant’s:

 • three most recent school reports